 - You have trouble staying awake.

-- You have questions or concerns about your condition, treatment, or care.
+- You have questions or concerns about your condition or care.

-- You suddenly have a very bad headache.
+- You have a sudden, severe headache.

 - You cannot think clearly.

-- You have a convulsion.
+- You have a seizure.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.